 Burlington Brain Injury Lawyer

 People are resilient.
-More often than not, they can recover fully from injuries they suffer in accidents.
-However, injuries that affect a person’s neurological system are much more likely to cause permanent, deleterious effects.
+More often than not, they can recover fully from accidents.
+However, injuries inflicted on a person’s neurological system are much more likely to cause permanent, deleterious effects.

 At DiBella Law Offices, P.C., we have experience recovering compensation for clients who have sustained head injuries and other damages due to the negligence of others.
 Contact our Massachusetts injury lawyers today for more information.

 Regardless of the cause of the brain injury, the damage can be profound, including: confusion, inability to focus, inability to form new memories, clumsiness, chronic incontinence, loss of senses like sight and hearing, and loss of cognitive function.
-Although many people who sustain TBIs are greatly affected or even incapacitated by their injuries, some who sustain TBIs are unaware of their condition.
+Although many who sustain TBIs are greatly affected or incapacitated, some people who sustain TBIs are unaware of their condition.